iagrib/prettify-bot/README.md

 # prettify-bot

-prettify-bot is a Discord bot that grabs users' code from codeblocks, prettifies and uploads it to hastebin for them. is does that with every message that has a codeblock in it and mentions the bot.
+prettify-bot is a Discord bot that can prettify users' code and upload it to hastebin for them, all they need to do is send the code in a codeblock and mention the bot in the same message!

 ## todo